wassimbenaissa/PM-resume/README.md

 It uses the Helvetica font and is designed for a professional look with minimal clutter.

+**Note:** The included `template.tex` file contains *example* content for a fictional Product Manager (Alex Chen) to illustrate how to fill out the template.
+You should replace all of this example information with your own.

 ## Features

 *   Clean, single-column layout